OBSERVABILITY PLATFORM

 ⚠️

-This is the only time Chronosphere displays the service account's token.
+This is the only time Observability Platform displays the service account's token.
 Store it securely.
 If you lose the token, you must delete and recreate the service account to generate a new token.

 Label restriction example

-Label restrictions are meant to support a third-party use case, where Chronosphere is the first party, and a Chronosphere customer (CompanyX) is the second party.
+Label restrictions support a third-party use case, where Chronosphere is the first party, and a Chronosphere customer (CompanyX) is the second party.
 A Chronosphere customer's customer (CompanyA, CompanyB, or CompanyC) is the third party.

 In this scenario, CompanyX uses one tenant with Chronosphere to store data about CompanyA, CompanyB, and CompanyC, discriminated by some key (such as third-party) with a value of A, B, or C.